pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 To expand on reentrancy: if you're capturing `malloc()` calls, having the profiler then call `malloc()` itself is both a performance problem and a potential for recursively blowing up the stack.
 So it's best to know exactly when allocation and memory freeing happens so that it can be done safely.

-Rust fulfills both these criteria, but comes with many other benefits compared to C or C+:
+Rust fulfills both these criteria, but comes with many other benefits compared to C or C++:

 * Memory safety and thread safety.
 * Enforces handling all possible values of enums; Rust's compiler will complain if you don't handle all cases.